-A pair of new cooling towers had ignited complaints from residents across the road from the site.
-A typical noise consultant was drafted-in who recommended the default silencers and a noise barrier without carrying out any diagnosis.
+The noise from a pair of new cooling towers had ignited complaints from residents across the road from the site.
+A typical acoustic consultant was drafted-in who recommended the industry default silencers and a noise barrier without carrying out any diagnosis.
 Not good practice, let alone best practice.

-However, the predicted effect of fitting the typical conventional acoustic package of silencers and a barrier along the edge of the site was a reduction in noise to around only 56dB(A) at the neighbours which was still too high for the area.
-This despite a total cost of well over £30k.
-In addition, as the acoustic barrier would have caused serious transport access problems, the company looked for alternatives.
+The predicted effect on the plant noise of fitting the typical conventional acoustic package of silencers and a barrier along the edge of the site was to reduce the noise level down to around 56dB(A) at the neighbours - still far too high for the area.
+Despite a total cooling tower noise attenuation package costing well over £40k, not only would the problem not have been solved but in addition, as the acoustic barrier would have caused serious transport access problems, the company had to look for alternatives.